-I’m fairly certain that I haven’t mastered the art of mind mapping yet, but it definitely helps me to let my ideas escape.
-I bought a few large white boards (exact same board I have) that I hung up in the places I pass the most frequently in my house.
+I’m fairly certain that I haven’t mastered the art of mind mapping yet, but, so far, it definitely helps make a way for my ideas to escape.
+I bought a few large white boards ( that’s the exact same board I have) that I hung up in the places I pass the most frequently in my house.

 There are online mind-mapping resources available like MindMeister.com, but I haven’t used it and probably won’t.

 Nothing feels solid until I’ve physically written it down somewhere.

 Make it a ritual to brainstorm as creative ideas come to you.
 Explore those ideas, and map it out.
 Who cares if it doesn’t make sense?
 Your intuitive mind will connect the dots for you.

 You have to trust the process, and let it do all the work for you.
 My map has lines squiggling through other lines, circles overlapping, arrows of every size, but it works.

 After allowing the mind map to live a little, start crossing out ideas you think are unimportant or are not a priority.
 Over time, a more concrete idea will form in your mind for something truly epic.